bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 ---
 title: "Book Of Eclipse"
-description: "This page is about the Book of Eclipse."
+description: "This page is about the strange Book of Eclipse."
 categories: ["for-sof"]
 tags: ["bmth", "arg", "nex gen", "book of eclipse", "skys"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/book-of-eclipse/book-300x300.png"
-next: "for-sof/grumblr2"
+previous: "for-sof/grumblr2"
-next_text: "Grumblr 2"
+previous_text: "Grumblr 2"
+next: "for-sof/unbeleevable2"
+next_text: "Unbeleevable Ep.2"
 ---

 # Book Of Eclipse

+> “In suffering, I am free; in shadow, I find light.
+Seek the darkness, for it is the face of all truth."

-The book of Eclipse is a mysterious file detailing the history of Alfgram and [Skys](../characters/skys).
+The book of Eclipse is a mysterious file detailing the history of Alfgram, [Skys](../characters/skys), and the Children of the Eclipse.

 ***

+## About

+This book dropped during the Dec.
+4th 2024 update of the M8 website.
+It is locked behind a mathematics puzzle in the inventory folder.

+***

-## Document contents
+## Gallery

 ### Originals

 {% include gallery.html folder="files/book-of-eclipse/original" %}

-### Including text
+### Clearer text

 {% include gallery.html folder="files/book-of-eclipse/readable" %}